 While the onion cooks, use a serrated-edge knife to shear the corn kernels off the cobbs into a bowl to catch them.
 Add the corn to the onion and saute for a minute or two until the corn is just tender.
 Add the tomatoes and arugula and give it a stir just until the arugula wilts.
+Add the 1/4 teaspoon of salt, stir, taste, and add another 1/4 teaspoon salt, if desired.
 Transfer the corn salad to a serving platter.

 Wipe out the pan to remove any remaining vegetables and set it back on the stove.

 Lay the shrimp on your work surface and sprinkle a very small dash of cayenne and a generous dash or 2 of paprika on top of each shrimp.
 Go easy on the cayenne, especially if you are sensitive to spicy foods.
 No need to season the second side.

 Set the skillet over medium-high heat and add the remaining tablespoon of oil to the pan.
 Give the pan a swirl to distribute the oil and lay the shrimp in the pan.
 Cook until the shrimp turn pink and lose their transluscency, turning halfway through.
 They will cook in just a couple of minutes.
 Squeeze the half lemon over the shrimp and transfer the cooked shrimp on top of the corn salad.
 Serve immediately.